-Creating MYSQL Databases
+Creating Databases

 MySQL Databases are used by script applications such as Forums, Shopping Carts and CMS Systems like Wordpress or Drupal.
 Most popular scripts can be installed using the Script Installer which will automatically generate and configure any Databases required.